Largest and heaviest animals: Cephalochordates (Leptocardii)

 The largest lancelet is the European lancelet (Branchiostoma lanceolatum) "primitive fish".
 It can grow up to 6 cm long.

 Invertebrate non-chordates

 At up to 3 m long, the sea cucumber Synapta maculata is the longest known echinoderm.

 Echinoderms (Echinodermata)

 The largest species of echinoderm in terms of bulk is probably the starfish species Thromidia gigas, of the class Asteroidea, which reaches a weight of over 6 kg, but it might be beaten by some giant sea cucumbers such as Thelenota anax.
-However, at a maximum span of 63 cm, Thromidia gigas is quite a bit shorter than some other echinoderms.
+However, at a maximum span of 63 cm, Thromidia gigas is markedly shorter than some other echinoderms.
 The longest echinoderm known is the conspicuous sea cucumber Synapta maculata, with a slender body that can extend up to 3 m.
 In comparison, the biggest sea star is the brisingid sea star Midgardia xandaros, reaching a span of 1.4 m, despite being quite slender.
 Evasterias echinosoma is another giant echinoderm and can measure up to 1 m across and weigh 5.1 kg.